British Transport Police: Communications and controls

-The Home Office DTELS callsign for BTP is 'M2BX' and their events control suite is 'M2AZ' for force-wide events and incidents, and the South East and 'M2AY' for Outer London events and incidents.
+The Home Office DTELS call sign for BTP is 'M2BX'; their events control suite was 'M2AZ' for force-wide events and incidents and the south east area, and 'M2AY' for Outer London events and incidents.

-BTP also have consoles within the Metropolitan Police C3i Special Operations Room (SOR).
+BTP also have consoles within the Metropolitan Police C3i Special Operations Room.

-The BTP can be contacted via their 61016 text service.
-In November, 2024, BTP made agreements with the four mobile network operators in the UK to make the service free.
+BTP can be contacted for non-emergencies via their 61016 text service.
+In November 2024, BTP made agreements with the four mobile network operators in the UK to make the service free.

 Custody suites

-The force only acquired the power to designate custody suites in 2001, whereby all of the custody suites up until that point were non-designated.
-The force previously ran a number of non-designated custody suites around the country, which had all been closed down by 2014.
-A non-designated custody suite only allows police to detain someone for six hours before they are either released (whether charged, bailed or released without charge) or transferred to a designated facility.
+The force only acquired the power to designate custody suites in 2001, whereby all of the custody suites up until that point were non-designated and only allowed police to detain someone for six hours before they must have either been released (whether charged, bailed or released without charge) or transferred to a designated facility.

-The force retains one designated custody suite that is operational at Brewery Road in London (20 cells), where persons arrested within a reasonable travelling distance are taken, plus a temporary custody suite at Wembley Park that is used for some events.

-A number of other BTP custody suites were operational in London but these were closed in 2017 due to concerns regarding the time that it took to transport prisoners there.
+The force retains one designated custody suite that is operational at Brewery Road in London with 20 cells, where persons arrested within a reasonable travelling distance are taken, plus a temporary custody suite at Wembley Park that is used for some events.
+The force previously ran a number of other BTP custody suites in London and around the country but these were all closed by 2017 due to consolidation or concerns regarding the time that it took to transport prisoners there.